nemethmik/webcomponents-with-litelement-demo/README.md

     import { LitElement, html,css,TemplateResult } from "lit"
     import { customElement, query, property } from "lit/decorators.js"
     ```

+The images appear only when building a production version:
+- *npm run build*
+- *npm run servor* (yep, servor)

+## Getting rid of the Error: The following properties on element person-card will not trigger updates as expected because they are set using class fields
+If you have this error
-    - `Uncaught (in promise) Error: The following properties on element person-card will not trigger updates as expected because they are set using class fields: person.
+`Uncaught (in promise) Error: The following properties on element person-card will not trigger updates as expected because they are set using class fields: person.
 Native class fields and some compiled output will overwrite accessors used for detecting changes.
 See https://lit.dev/msg/class-field-shadowing for more information.`
 which is again not true, since exactly the same source code worked great with WebPack 4 and TypeScript 3.

+You have two options:
-        - **However, when I downgraded from TypeScript 4 to TypeScript 3** with *npm i -D typescript@3* this error message disappeared and the application started to work.
+- **Downgrad from TypeScript 4 to TypeScript 3** with *npm i -D typescript@3* this error message will disappear and the application is going to work.
+- Changed the **target** in *tsconfig.json* from ESNext to **es2020**, and it will work great with TypeScript 4, too.

 ## Giving a try to Webpack 5 and ts-loader
 - First, I removed all dev dependencies *npm uninstall awesome-typescript-loader html-webpack-plugin terser-webpack-plugin typescript webpack webpack-cli webpack-dev-server*